RP6502-OS

 • May return data on the stack.

 A and X are the 6502 registers.
-The pseudo register AX combines them for 16 bits.
-AXSREG allows 32 bits with the 16 additional SREG bits.
-Let’s look at how to make an OS call through the RIA registers.
-All OS calls are specified as a C declaration like so:
+The pseudo-register AX combines them into 16 bits, and AXSREG extends that to 32 bits with the 16 SREG bits.
+Here’s how to make an OS call through the RIA registers.
+Every OS call is specified as a C declaration, like so:

 int doit(int arg0, int arg1);

 The RIA has registers called RIA_A, RIA_X, and RIA_SREG.
-An int is 16 bits, so we set the RIA_A and RIA_X registers with arg1.
-I’ll use “A” for the 6502 register and “RIA_A” for the RIA register in this explanation.
+An int is 16 bits, so we load arg1 into the RIA_A and RIA_X registers.
+Throughout this explanation, “A” means the 6502 register and “RIA_A” means the RIA register.

-We use the XSTACK for arg0.
-Reading RIA_XSTACK pops bytes; writing pushes bytes.
-It’s a top-down stack, so push each argument left to right and maintain little-endian byte order.
+arg0 goes on the XSTACK.
+Reading RIA_XSTACK pops bytes; writing pushes them.
+It’s a top-down stack, so push each argument left to right, keeping little-endian byte order.

-To execute the call, store the operation ID in RIA_OP.
-The operation begins immediately.
-You can keep doing 6502 things, like running a loading animation, by polling RIA_BUSY.
-Alternatively, JSR to RIA_SPIN to block.
+To execute the call, store the operation ID in RIA_OP; the operation begins immediately.
+You can keep the 6502 busy with other work — a loading animation, say — by polling RIA_BUSY, or just JSR to RIA_SPIN to block until it’s done.

-JSR RIA_SPIN can unblock within 3 clock cycles and immediately loads A and X. Sequential operations run fastest with this technique.
-Under the hood, you’re jumping into a self-modifying program that runs on the RIA registers.
+JSR RIA_SPIN can unblock within 3 clock cycles and loads A and X for you.
+Sequential operations run fastest this way.
+Under the hood, you’re jumping into a self-modifying program that runs out of the RIA registers.

-Polling is simply snooping on the above program.
+Polling is just snooping on that same program.
 The RIA_BUSY register is the -2 or 0 in the BRA above.
-The RIA datasheet specifies bit 7 indicates busy, which the 6502 can check quickly by using the BIT operator to set flag N. Once clear, we read RIA_A and RIA_X with absolute instructions.
+Per the RIA datasheet, bit 7 signals busy, which the 6502 can test quickly with the BIT operator to set flag N. Once it clears, read RIA_A and RIA_X with absolute instructions.

 BMI wait